-This ETF allows you to actively take part in the shift towards a more sustainable and greener economy.
+The Europe ETF by VanEck allows you to actively take part in the shift towards a more sustainable and greener economy.
 Being classified as SFDR article 82, it factors in environmental issues.
 Following the latest European regulations, mere financial returns are no longer enough – they’re always accompanied by a focus on responsible investment.

 2 The Sustainable Finance Disclosure Regulation has the goal of improving transparency in the market for sustainable investment products.
 Article 8 and 9 correspond to the highest standards of sustainability a fund can obtain.

 100 stocks of companies representing different sectors and countries are selected.
-From health care and utilities to real estate and financials, a broad range of sectors is included.
+From health care and utilities to real estate and financials, a broad range of sectors is included in the Europe ETF by VanEck.
 Moreover, to ensure diversification, no country can have a weighting larger than 20%.

 Besides selecting companies that comply with the UN Global Compact Principles, controversial sectors are excluded.
 These include companies involved in: weapons, alcohol and gambling.